juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] The previous day does not have to be red, but must have
 	- [ ] Failed morning spike
 	- [ ] Closed weak
-- [ ] The price point from current price to half
+- [ ] There's still some room to go from current price point to half th

 ## Getting Started
 ### Info